-We have offices in Honduras, Nicaragua, Rwanda, Uganda and South Africa, with teams delivering our programmes directly to low-income schools and communities.
+We have offices in Honduras, Uganda and South Africa, with teams delivering our programmes directly to low-income schools and communities.
 We deliver our programmes through local partners in these countries as well as in Mexico, Guatemala, El Salvador, Paraguay, Nigeria, Tanzania, Kenya, Mozambique, and India.

 Local partnerships are at the core of our work.
 We believe that transforming the future of young people and improving the education sector is achieved through the exchange of expertise and knowledge between organisations.

 We know that for our model to provide a sustainable platform for education to a large number of young people in the long run, the public education system around the world is a key aspect.
 We have been growing our relationship with government officials and the Ministries of Education in 6 countries.